Acting Games | Drama Exercises and Games for Kids and Adults

 4. Whoever breaks leaves the circle, the winner remains until they break.

 Tip: “Moo” is fun, but also a great game for concentration and vocal projection.
-Encourage students to try different readings of the word.
+Encourage participants to try different readings of the word.
 It can actually be a great way to introduce actions in pursuit of an objective.

 The Monster Calls All Those Who…